nihermann/PuzzleSim/README.md

   <img src="https://img.shields.io/badge/license-Apache 2.0-green" alt="License">
 </p>

-This repository contains the implementation of the No-Reference metric PuzzleSim and a dedicated demo for the paper "Puzzle Similarity: A Perceptually-guided No-Reference Metric for Artifact Detection in 3D Scene Reconstructions".
+This repository contains the implementation of the cross-reference metric PuzzleSim and a dedicated demo for the paper "Puzzle Similarity: A Perceptually-guided Cross-Reference Metric for Artifact Detection in 3D Scene Reconstructions".

 ### Requirements
 ```shell
 pip install -r requirements.txt
 ```
 ### Usage and Demo
 Please find the demo in `demo.ipynb` to see how to run the metric on some example sets.
-In order to run the demo you need to pull the data from another repository.
+In order to run the demo, you need to pull the data from another repository.
 Do this by either cloning the repository using
 ```shell
 git clone https://github.com/nihermann/PuzzleSim.git --recursive
 ```